Why Demanding Respect From Kids Doesn’t Work | Ep. 48

 “I’m Just SO Tired!”

-Recently Jim and Lynne sat down with the folks over at the Positive Parenting podcast to talk about how to discipline in a way that actually connects with kids.
-The full podcast is 30 minutes — Listen or download below:…
+Jim and Lynne sat down with the Positive Parenting podcast to share powerful strategies for disciplining in a way that actually connects with kids – filling your parenting with peace and confidence.

 How Do Your Kids Feel When You Discipline Them?